jaggzh/react-native--expo-shell-utils/README.md

 # react-native--expo-shell-utils
-React Native/Expo: A collection of command line scripts for working with QR codes, the browser, clipboard, emulator, etc.
+React Native/Expo: A collection of command line scripts for working with QR codes, the browser, clipboard, emulator, etc.<br />

-by jaggz.h who is at gmail.com
+by jaggz.h who is at gmail.co<br />
 2018-01-11

-Currently two scripts are included:
+## Currently two scripts are included...
 ---
 # expo
 Converts Expo Snack web URLS (https://) to the exp:// format